 |

 Friends of the Earth Middle East (FoEME) is a unique organization that brings together Jordanian, Palestinian, and Israeli environmentalists.
 Our primary objective is the promotion of cooperative efforts to protect our shared environmental heritage.
 In so doing, we seek to advance both sustainable regional development and the creation of necessary conditions for lasting peace in our region.
 FoEME has offices in Amman, Bethlehem, and Tel-Aviv.
 FoEME is a member of Friends of the Earth International, the largest grassroots environmental organization in the world.
+Click here for our Annual Report 2007

 |